tuxtor/kukulkan-ee/readme.md

 * SL4J - log abstraction (using JDK log by default)
 * Payara 5 - runtime
 * Jakarta EE 8 and MicroProfile 3.3 - APIs
+* JKube for basic Docker/K8S control using Maven

 This is a work in progress